Kananga, Leyte

 Kananga (IPA: [kɐ'naŋga]), officially the Municipality of Kananga (Lungsod sa Kananga; Bungto han Kananga, Bayan ng Kananga), is a First Income Class municipality in the province of Leyte, Philippines.
-According to the 2020 census, it has a population of 59,696 people.
+According to the 2024 census, it has a population of 60,885 people.

 Majority of Kananga's economic activity has historically been concentrated in agriculture.
 Some are engaged in commerce and trade.
 The town is geographically close to the city of Ormoc and coastal town of Palompon.
 The town's main crops are coconut (niyog) and rice (palay).

 Kananga, sometimes known as Asia's geothermal capital, is the richest municipality in Eastern Visayas.

 History

 Kananga was established on June 17, 1950 from the barrios of Lonoy, Kananga, Rizal, Tugbong, Montebello, Aguiting, Agayayan, Montealegre, Libungao, Naghalin, and Masarayao which all used to be part of Ormoc, by virtue of Republic Act No. 542.

+The town faced a major headline in November 2024 when its mayor, Manuel Torres, became the only mayor to support House Bill no. 11077 splitting of the western part of Leyte into a new province aptly named "Western Leyte".

 Geography

 Barangays

 Kananga is politically subdivided into 23 barangays.
 Each barangay consists of puroks and some have sitios.